lias-laboratory/ontodbschema_v1/README.md

 # This repository is for OntoDBSchema 1

 You are looking at the repository of OntoDBSchema for OntoDB version 1.
-The repository for OntoDB version 2 is [OntoDBSchema_v2](https://github.com/lias-laboratory/ontodbschema_v2).
+The repository of OntoDBSchema for OntoDB version 2 is [OntoDBSchema_v2](https://github.com/lias-laboratory/ontodbschema_v2).

 Please refer to [OntoDB repository](https://github.com/lias-laboratory/ontodb) to have a big picture of OntoDB ontology based database tool.